inarizushi/fungus-site/docs/lua/controlling_fungus.md

 sayoptions.waitforinput = false
 ```

+You can bind Character objects in a similar fashion, and set the speaking character using the setcharacter() function.

 This is the list of available functions for controlling SayDialogs.

 ```lua
 -- Options for configuring Say Dialog behaviour